Preya0703/Mindcure/README.md

 SCSS

-Backend
+Backend:
 Python-based backend logic (Flask-ready integration)

-Tools
+Tools:
 Git, GitHub

 VS Code

 GIMP

-My Role & Contributions
+My Role & Contributions:

-This project was developed as a group project, with individual responsibilities clearly defined.
-My contributions focused on end-to-end frontend ownership and system integration.
+This project was developed as a team effort with clearly defined ownership.
+I was responsible for end-to-end frontend development and integration.

 Specifically, I was responsible for: